FOUND SUBJECTS at the Moonspeaker

 The ongoing saga of Doctor Who in its new, hyper-marketed incarnation that is more directed at an american audience has been a curious one to watch.
 Consistent with the original inconsistency of the classic series, some episodes are very good indeed, others are excruciatingly bad.
 Unfortunately, the inconsistency comes from the same cause: nobody with the reins of the show in hand seems to be able to get clear on who the hell the audience for the program is.
 Worse, nobody seems able to accept the wisdom of the best writers whose works are adored by children and enjoyed by adults.
 Write what you enjoy, don't write down, the result will work.

 Returning to Doctor Who specifically, writing for that program is no easy remit, especially because there is clearly a background conflict going on about how to centre the show.
 Is the viewpoint from the Doctor, or the companion?
-There are also seems to be challenges to male writers in particular, as they try to imagine arcs for female characters let alone companions that don't demand a stupid and unmotivated romance, or an existence predicated wholly on interacting with the Doctor.
+There also seem to be challenges to male writers in particular, as they try to imagine arcs for female characters let alone companions that don't demand a stupid and unmotivated romance, or an existence predicated wholly on interacting with the Doctor.
 They sure are struggling.
 My thought is, whoa, writer guys, use the same cheat the rest of us writers do, and first write for a male character, then gender swap.
+Stereotypes are nastily tenacious things, and this is one way to get around them.
 It works.
 Try it.
 In fact, try it for one of those two to five minute shorts that used to be such a thing in Stephen Moffat's now closing tenure.
 May as well start with a smaller palette and get the hang of it.